Left Continue shopping

 Street food · 40 min · serves 4

-1. Mix beef, chorizo, cracker meal, sazón, minced onion, ketchup and paprika.
-Rest 20 minutes.
+1. Mix the beef, chorizo, cracker meal, sazón, minced onion, ketchup and paprika.
+Let it rest 20 minutes — don't skip this.

-2. Form thin, wide patties — never thick; the frita is a griddle thing, not a backyard thing.
+2. Press out thin, wide patties.
+Never thick.
+The frita is a griddle thing, not a backyard-grill thing.

-3. Sear hard on a hot skillet, 2–3 minutes a side, pressing once.
+3. Sear hard on a hot skillet, 2–3 minutes a side, and press down once.

-4. Toast the rolls in the pan.
-Build: patty, sauce, raw onion, and a mountain of papitas.
+4. Toast the rolls right in the pan.
+Then build: patty, sauce, raw onion, and a mountain of papitas.

 5. Press the top down with your palm.
-Eat standing up — tradition.
+Eat it standing up — that's the tradition, that's the rule.

 Add the cracker meal →